bgrgincic/generic-oib-generator/README.md

 Random generic OIB generator

 A javascript driven page for generating a large number of generic OIB numbers.
+The numbers are completely random.

 The Personal identification number (Croatian: Osobni identifikacijski broj or OIB) is a permanent national identification number of every Croatian citizen and legal persons domiciled in the Republic of Croatia.